 – Achieve the equivalent of taking more than 20 million cars off U.S. highways

-Separating your waste into piles meant for the landfill or for recycling might seem like an isolated action with a tiny impact.
+Separating your waste into recycling might seem like an isolated action with a tiny impact.
 Its impact is much greater than you know.
 Don’t forget, it just takes one person to create change.
 You can be that person.

 *Notice the definition of recycling refers to what we do with things that are at the end of their life, that are waste.
 Lots of things that end up in our recycling bin have life left in them in the form they’re already in.
 You might have just wanted the soup inside the can or the widget inside the Amazon box, but hey, now you own the can and the box too — why not find creative ways to use them and really get bang for your buck?
 Recycling is a last resort.
 Always consider reusing or upcycling items before recycling them!